 Warning signs that you may be a victim include:

 Furthermore, fraudsters may use news of a security breach to impersonate the affected company through phishing, tricking you into providing more personal information or infecting your computer with malware.
-The danger lies in links and attachments, and one click can deliver malware to your computer system.
+The danger lies in fraudulent phone calls, fake text messages (referred to as a SMiShing attack) and email links and attachments, which can deliver malware to your computer system with one click.

-The easiest way to protect yourself is to not click on links you don’t recognize.
-Phishing attacks are designed to resemble legitimate email correspondence and rely on a user’s inability to spot them in order to succeed.
-Email containing certain red flags should alert users to a possible phishing attack:
+The easiest way to protect yourself is to not click on links or respond to text messages you don’t recognize.
+Phishing attacks are designed to resemble legitimate correspondence and rely on a user’s inability to spot them in order to succeed.
+Email or text messages containing certain red flags should alert users to a possible phishing or SMiShing attack:

 Fortunately, there are ways to help detect and avoid a phish.